FadlullahLanre/hngi9-task1/README.md

 ## Endpoints
 The following endpoints are available on this server

- `/api/user/` : to retrieve a user.
+ `/api/arith/` : to perform a simple arithmetic operation on x and y.